NathanGalasso/github-slideshow/_posts/0000-01-02-NathanGalasso.md

 layout: slide
 title: "Welcome to MY slide"
  ---
- New file woohoo fear my power
+ New file woohoo fear my power :tada:
  Use the left arrow to go back!